huynxtb/jenkins-plugins-ms-teams-notifier/README.md

 There are a few options you can choose from:

 - Webhook URL
-  - The URL of the webhook provided by Microsoft Teams
+  - The URL of the webhook provided by Microsoft Teams ([Get Webhook URL here](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)).
 - Advanced:
   - Branch
     - If set, the branch will show up on the Microsoft Teams message.